RiverNA/HookFormer/README.md

 ### License
 Licensed under an MIT license.

+### News
+:trophy: We won the First Place in the ICDAR 2024 SAM Competition.

+:trophy: We won the Third Place in the ICDAR 2025 FEST Competition.

 ### Citation
 If you find this work useful for your research, please cite us: